KevinVanthuyne/agon-backend/README.md

 - Install Java SDK 17
 - Rename `application-confidential.properties.example` to `application-confidential.properties` and fill in the necessary data
 - Install PostgreSQL 14 on port 5432
-    - Create a new `scored-db` database
+    - Create a new `agon-db` database
     - Create a new user and fill in the credentials in `application-confidential.properties`
-    - Grant all privileges of `scored-db` to the user (initially user to create all schemes)
+    - Grant all privileges of `agon-db` to the user (initially user to create all schemes)
-- Run `ScoredBackendApplication.java`
+- Run `AgonBackendApplication.java`
-- After the server has started, revoke all privileges of the `scored-db` user and grant `select, insert, delete, update`
+- After the server has started, revoke all privileges of the `agon-db` user and grant `select, insert, delete, update`

 ### Docker Setup